-Your kidneys provide vital service to your body — they filter waste from your blood and send it to your bladder.
+Your kidneys provide a vital service to your body—they filter waste from your blood and send it to your bladder.
 They also regulate blood pressure, manage water reabsorption, control the acidity in the body, and balance electrolyte levels.
 Considering their importance, eating a diet to promote kidney health could be one of the best things you can do.
 The following seven foods will support your kidneys and make their job easier.

 These tasty little fruits help reduce redness and swelling and contain a healthy amount of vitamin C as well as vitamin K, folate, vitamin B6, magnesium, and citrate.
-The tarter the cherry, the higher the level of citrate.
-Citrate reduces uric acid in the blood stream which can lead to gout and arthritis.
+The more tart the cherry, the higher the level of citrate.
+Citrate reduces uric acid in the bloodstream which can lead to gout and arthritis.
 Those who eat cherries have been found to have lower uric acid levels and a lower risk of gout attacks.

 Cranberries also offer high levels of vitamin C and manganese.
 Women have traditionally used it to fight off UTIs.
 Recent research has found pure cranberry juice (not the sugary stuff) diluted in water reduced urinary levels of oxalate and phosphate which reduce the formation of kidney stones.

 Cinnamon is known for its ability to help regulate glucose levels.
 This can help the body manage glucose better and offer protection from blood sugar disorders.
 Excess glucose that results from diabetes can cause damage to the kidneys.
 Another study confirmed that cinnamon could be used as a supplement without concern for increased oxalate risk.

 4. Kidney Beans

 Kidney beans are known as an effective home remedy for kidney stones.
 In ancient times, the pods served as a medicinal tonic.